Wondering how to use the rmmod command in Linux?

 On Linux distributions, the “remove module” or rmmod command unloads or removes any given module(s) from the kernel.

-Now that we have enough elementary knowledge as to what a module does, let us dive into its operation as a command.
+Now that we have enough elementary knowledge of what a module does, let us dive into its operation as a command.

 Here is the general syntax for the rmmod command: